AntoineRichard/OmniLRS/README.md

 > [!TIP]
 > You will need an [nvcr.io](https://catalog.ngc.nvidia.com/) account.

-Once you're all set, the use following to build the image:
+Once you're all set, use following to build the image:
 ```bash
 ./omnilrs.docker/build_docker.sh
 ```